Skip to main content

 Key takeaways:

-• Sildenafil (Viagra) is a medication used in dogs to lower blood pressure in the lungs and treat megaesophagus, a condition that leads to difficulty swallowing.
+• Sildenafil (Viagra) is a medication given to dogs to lower blood pressure in the lungs and treat megaesophagus, a condition that leads to difficulty swallowing.

 • Sildenafil is generally safe for most dogs, but it can cause low blood pressure if used improperly.
-It should only be given to a dog under the direct supervision of a licensed veterinarian.
+It should only be given to dogs under the direct supervision of a veterinarian.

-• Use of sildenafil in dogs is considered “off-label,” which means that the medication is not FDA approved as a treatment for dogs.
+• Sildenafil is prescribed to dogs off-label, which means that the medication is not FDA approved for dogs.

 Viagra is a well-known erectile dysfunction treatment for humans.
-Sildenafil, the active ingredient in Viagra, is also used in humans to treat pulmonary hypertension.
+Sildenafil, the active ingredient in Viagra, also treats pulmonary hypertension.
 Pulmonary hypertension is a condition that leads to high blood pressure in the lungs.

 But what about sildenafil for dogs?
-It turns out that there are veterinary uses for sildenafil as a treatment for specific disorders in dogs.
+It turns out that there are veterinary uses for sildenafil as a treatment for certain disorders in dogs, including canine pulmonary hypertension.

 Sildenafil (Viagra) for dogs at a glance